IsuruMunasinghe98/q-trace-coverage-planner/README.md

 In `adaptive` mode, the planner evaluates both:

-- 4-connected orthogonal motion; and
+- 4-connected orthogonal motion and
-- valid 8-connected motion with diagonal gap checking.
+- valid 8-connected motion with diagonal gap checking

 Complete coverage is prioritized first.
 The final path is then selected by actual movement length with deterministic metric-based tie-breaking.